TonichaB/Habit-Tracker/README.md

 When the user selects to log their habits for the current date, they will be presented with a list of the habits saved specifically for that user.
 They will be given instructions on how to navigate the options presented, how to select which option to log, how to toggle the options and how to invert the options.<br>
 ![Multiple Choice Selection]()<br>

+##### Handling of User Input

+Each time a user provides any form of input to the terminal, their response will be validated and the user will be informed whether their input has been successful or not.

 ##### Libraries Imported

 I have imported a number of libraries within this project to improve the overall functionality and user experience.
 Details for the specific libraries included are show [here](#libraries).